 This means that even with future battery technologies that do not limit battery recharge speed, refilling will still not be instant, just as refilling a large truck today is not instant.
 Currently the fastest chargers have a maximum power rating 350kw, so a 100kw/hr battery would need 100/350 hours or 17 minutes to recharge.
-The Hyundai Ioniq 5, one of the fastest charging vehicles of 2021, can recharge 75% of an 53kw/hr battery in 18 minutues, so just under half the maximum possible.
+The Hyundai Ioniq 5, one of the fastest charging vehicles of 2021, can recharge 75% of an 77.4kw/hr battery in 18 minutes, so just over half the maximum possible.

 Despite first being developed back 1970, mass manufacture of any of the different types of lithium ion batteries is relatively recent.
 The first commercial battery products did not appear until 1991.
 If you are old enough to recall older mobile phones had first nickel cadmium batteries (invented in 1899), and then nickel metal hydride batteries, with both of these older battery types having a ‘memory effect’.

 Every battery has a maximum power that it can supply when proving power, and a maximum power it can absorb when charging.
 Generally speaking, the main focus is on the maximum power absorbed during recharge, as there are many situations where it is desired to charge the battery at the maximum possible rate, and few where it is desired to discharge at the maximum rate.
 Any car that can discharge its batteries in just 10 minutes is either attempting some form of speed record, or simply does not have enough battery life.
 The challenge is recharge speeds.

 Batteries can now handle all the recharge speed we need.
 For example, CATL recently announced their Qilin batteries, to be mass produced now from December 2022, can be charged from 10% to 80% in 10 minutes, and stated they have future batteries that will be able to be charged from 10% to 80% in 5 minutes.